flomotlik/blog/_posts/2012-08-14-Notification-and-Branch-Selection.markdown

 ###Select and Skip Builds

-After several feature requests to select which branches should be built and how to skip specific branches or builds we have now implemented a way to accomplish this.
+After several feature requests (e.g. [@ayb](https://twitter.com/ayb) and [@JohnMetta] (https://twitter.com/@JohnMetta) sent us nice and long emails and helped us discuss the topic) to select which branches should be built and how to skip specific branches or builds we have now implemented a way to accomplish this.